 Word Origin

-Original meaning: a shelter or place of refuge
+Original meaning: A shelter or a place of protection.

 Cultural Context